alphagov/transformation-dashboard/_posts/2000-01-22-court-claims.markdown

     Saving people money and hassle by creating a digital service for small claims, including money and possession claims

 detail-page-intro: |
-    1.85 million claims made online every year to solve civil legal disputes or to obtain money or property owed
+    1.5 million claims made every year to solve civil legal disputes or obtain money or property owed.
+These claims are made using a number of different services provided by the Ministry of Justice.

 digital-strategy-statement: |